 Well, the first and most important thing is to be aware of Chinese business culture and start embracing the cultural differences

-The list you will read here is by far complete, but it will give you the some basic insights into doing business with Chinese businessmen and hopefully inspire you to dig deeper in the Chinese way of doing business.
+The list you will read here is far from complete, but it will give you the some basic insights into doing business with Chinese businessmen and hopefully inspire you to dig deeper in the Chinese way of doing business.

 1. Understand Confucius.
 He was a great thinker who lived in China (551-479 BC).
 Even today, much of his ideas still influence the current CHinese business culture.
 For example, the importance of hierarchy he promoted finds its way into the way negotiations should be done – between two individuals from the same level, like two sales managers with the same rank.